 Cllr Adam Dance, Lead Executive Member for Public Health, Equalities and Diversity said: “This is a brilliant service.
 Reading books can help keep your mind engaged as you grow old and help prevent cognitive decline – improving memory and helping to reduce the likelihood of dementia.
 But it can also help people of any age to reduce stress by lowering blood pressure and heart rate.”

 Cllr Federica Smith-Roberts, Somerset County Council Lead Executive Member for Communities added: “The Home Library Service played a really valuable role in the pandemic, especially for people who were shielding during the lockdown periods.

 “But none of this would work without the brilliant team of friendly volunteers who make the service possible.
 If you have some spare time and a passion for reading, you may want to consider taking up a rewarding role as a HLS volunteer.

 “Somerset Libraries offer a wide range of brilliant services – as well an extensive collection of books, films, and digital products available to loan, there are health and wellbeing services, children’s activities and supported digital learning.

 “Please visit Volunteering Opportunities | Somerset County Council Volunteering to take a look at the volunteering opportunities available with the Home Library Service.”

 Volunteers can also support in accessing free e-Books, Audiobooks, and e-Magazines, as well as provide DVDs and other items.
 There is normally a charge for these items, though exemptions do apply for audio books if you are blind, partially sighted or have a condition that makes reading printed books difficult.

-If you or anyone you know would like to receive the service, please contact Home Library Service manager Kirsty Jenssen by emailing [email protected]create new email, or calling 07814 079831.
+If you or anyone you know would like to receive the service, please contact Home Library Service manager Kirsty Jenssen by emailing [email protected], or calling 07814 079831.

 For more information, visit: Home Library Service (somerset.gov.uk).